Trinity Laban ensures that appropriate governance procedures and mechanisms are in place to oversee research involving

 If you are an external researcher considering a request to involve Trinity Laban staff or students in your research, please read the document Research Ethics information for external researchers.

 If you undertake research involving the participation of other people at any CUK institution, please refer to the CUK Ethics Procedure.

-For Trinity Laban staff and students, these documents as well as some further guidance on research ethics are available on Moodle.
+For Trinity Laban staff and students, these documents as well as further guidance on research ethics are available on Moodle.